AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 ### Content Fragments for use with the AEM GraphQL API {#content-fragments-use-with-aem-graphql-api}

-Content Fragments can be used as a basis for GraphQL for AEM queries as:
+Content Fragments can be used as a basis for GraphQL for AEM schemas amd queries as:

 * They enable you to design, create, curate and publish page-independent content.
 * They are based on a Content Fragment Model, which predefines the structure for the resulting fragment by means of defined data types.